Hipo/macaron/README.md

 * **artifact**: Second part of implementation Ex: com.hipo.macaron:[ARTIFACT]:1.0.0.
 Usually same as library name.
 * **libraryName**: Module name of the library.
 * **libraryVersion**: Library version, ex: 1.0.0
-* **libraryDescription**: Library description that will be shown in Bintray
+* **libraryDescription**: Library description that will be shown in GitHub Packages

 ### local.properties

-To publish manually, add bintray username and bintray api key to `local.properties` as shown below;
+To publish manually, add GitHub username and GitHub Personal Access Token which permissions have `read:packages` and `write:packages` to `local.properties` as shown below;

 ```
-bintrayUser=
+gpr.usr=
-bintrayApiKey=
+gpr.key=
 ```

 **OR**

-Add `BINTRAY_USER` and `BINTRAY_API_KEY` secret variables to Bitrise if they are not already added and let the Bitrise handle publishing.
+Add `GPR_USER` and `GPR_API_KEY` secret variables to Bitrise if they are not already added and let the Bitrise handle publishing.